-Students who participate in Expanding Horizons meet after school and engage in innovative curriculum designed to enlighten their minds in the areas of Science, Technology, Engineering, Art, and Math.
-Students also received important college and career curricula.
+Expanding Horizons provides free remote learning support, after-school, and summer programs to middle school students in Salem.
+The programs offer innovative curriculum designed to enlighten their minds in the areas of Science, Technology, Engineering, Art, and Math with linkages to career and post-secondary options.

 What is LEAP for Education’s Role?

-LEAP for Education, Inc. is working with the Salem Public Schools to act as Program and Academic Coordinator for the 21st Century Community Learning Center at the Nathaniel Bowditch School.
+LEAP for Education, Inc. is working with the Salem Public Schools to act as Program and Academic Coordinator for the 21st Century Community Learning Center at Collins Middle School.
 As Program Coordinator, LEAP works with the site supervisor to assure that all the grant requirements are being met and that the academic quality, enrollment, attendance and assessments meet the high standards of the Department of Elementary and Secondary Education.

-In addition to Expanding Horizons@Bowditch, LEAP staff provides program coordination for other 21cclc programs including Horace Mann Learning Lab at the Horace Mann Lab Elementary School in Salem (grades 3-5), and Gloucester’s O’Maley Academy.
+In addition to Expanding Horizons, LEAP staff provides program coordination for other 21cclc programs including Horace Mann Learning Lab at the Horace Mann Lab Elementary School in Salem (grades 3-5).